echebbi/PlayFX/README.md

 ## Presentation

 The heart of the framework is the class [Play](https://github.com/KazeJiyu/playfx/blob/master/src/main/java/fr/kazejiyu/playfx/Play.java).
-It's usage is pretty close to the standard JavaFX's API ; here is a sample of a simple application :
+Its usage is pretty close to the standard JavaFX's API ; here is a sample of a simple application :

 ```java
 public class Launcher extends Application {